bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ### Naming

-When naming subclasses of `UIViewController` or friends `UIPageViewController`, `UICollectionViewController`, `UITableViewController`, you don't have to use the `viewController` suffix.
+When naming subclasses of `UIViewController` or friends `UIPageViewController`, `UICollectionViewController`, `UITableViewController`, you don't have to use the `ViewController` suffix.

 For example instead of `HYPRecipesTableViewController` you would do `HYPRecipesController`, this applies for both Objective-C and Swift.